LENAX/quant-research/data-sync-tool/docs/sync_engine_design_v2.md

 #### Sync Engine Creation

-1. Create TaskManager
+1. Create and run TaskManager
-2. Create WorkerPool
+2. Create  and run Supervisor
-3. return a constructed
+3. Create and return engine

 #### Sync Engine Run & Serve

-1. create a mpsc channel for sync engine to receive command
-2. create a mpsc channel for the task manager
-3. create a mpsc channel for the worker pool
+1.
-4. store the sender side as field instance
+2. store the sender side as field instance
-5. change into ready state
+3. change into ready state
-6. Wait for the following command
+4. Wait for the following command
    1. Add a sync plan
    2. Add a list of sync plans
    3. Run a sync plan given its id